royanikseresht/AIstudyBuddy/README.md

 # Text Summarizer App

-The **Text Summarizer App** is a web application that allows users to input large chunks of text and receive summarized versions in various lengths: short, medium, or detailed.
+The **Text Summarizer App** is a web and mobile application that allows users to input large chunks of text and receive summarized versions in various lengths: short, medium, or detailed.
 This app uses a powerful summarization API (powered by Python) to generate concise summaries based on the input text, helping users save time when working with lengthy documents or articles.

 ## Table of Contents